vojtechruz/vojtechruzicka-blog/src/posts/angular/05-component-input-output/index.md

 </app-step-count>
 ```

-The changes will now be propagated bot from our child `StepCount` component to its parent and vice versa.
+The changes will now be propagated both from our child `StepCount` component to its parent and vice versa.
 We just need one slight change in our `StepCount`.
 The name of the `@Output` field needs to be in a special format for this to work.
-It needs to be name of the `@Input()` field (here it is `steps`) with a `Change` suffix.
+It needs to be the name of the `@Input()` field (here it is `steps`) with a `Change` suffix.

 So if we have `steps` input, our output needs to be `stepsChange`: